Essential Skills for Every Data Validation Manager to Master

 What is the role of data validation?

-The role of data validation is to ensure the accuracy, completeness, and integrity of collected data before processing and analyzing it.
-It plays a crucial part in eliminating data errors and ensuring quality results for any project.
+Data validation ensures the accuracy, completeness, and integrity of data before processing and analysis, eliminating errors and ensuring quality results.

 What is data validation in SQL?